djeada/Vtk-Examples/notes/02_filters_and_algorithms.md

   - vtkTemporalInterpolator: Interpolates data between time steps.
 This filter can create new geometry and connectivity that represent the interpolated state.
   - vtkTemporalShiftScale: Shifts and scales time values.
 This filter doesn't change the geometry or connectivity, but it modifies the time attribute.
   - vtkTemporalStatistics: Computes statistical information over time.
 This filter doesn't change the geometry or connectivity, but it generates new attributes that represent the computed statistics.

-### Working with Connectivity in Filters
-* When using filters, it's important to consider the connectivity of your data.
-Some filters, like vtkDecimatePro, can handle complex connectivity (like an unstructured grid), while others may require a simpler connectivity (like a structured grid or polydata).
-* Understanding the connectivity of your data can also help you anticipate the results of a filter.
-For example, applying vtkSmoothPolyDataFilter to a vtkPolyData will smooth the geometry, but the connectivity (the way the points are connected to form polygons) will remain the same.
-* Therefore, always consider the connectivity of your data when choosing and applying filters.

 ## Example: Creating a Sphere Source and Applying a Shrink Filter